IBM/MAX-Image-Resolution-Enhancer/samples/README.md

 The low resolution images can be used as input for the model, and the resulting high resolution images can be compared with the 'original' images to measure performance.

-The source of the images is the following:
+The sources of the images are the following:

 **[OpenImages V4](https://storage.googleapis.com/openimages/web/index.html)**